uswds/uswds-site/_together/02-findings.md

               An agency that is waiting for a clear directive prior to making any changes to personal information collected.
             </li>
             <li>
-              Several digital teams are actively working on adding multiple language content to their sites.
+              Several digital teams are actively working on adding languages other than English to their sites.
             </li>
             <li>
               And many teams that are thinking about how to structure forms to support successful completion, even during times of stress or trauma.